 The tomato and green bean combination isn't just confined to Italian or Italian-American cuisine.

 Other cultures also have their version of the dish, such as loobyeh, a Lebanese dish that combines tomato and green beans and other spices, such as paprika.

-Or the Greek version, known as Fasolakia which may include oregano.
+Or the Greek version, fantastic with a roasted boneless leg of lamb, known as Fasolakia which may include oregano.